Pythagora-io/gpt-pilot/README.md

 # 🧑‍✈️ GPT PILOT
-### GPT Pilot codes the entire app as you oversee the code being written
+### GPT Pilot helps developers build apps 20x faster

 ---

-This is a research project to see how can GPT-4 be utilized to generate fully working, production-ready, apps. **The main idea is that AI can write most of the code for an app (maybe 95%) but for the rest 5%, a developer is and will be needed until we get full AGI**.
+The goal of GPT Pilot is to research how much can GPT-4 be utilized to generate fully working, production-ready apps while the developer oversees the implementation.

+**The main idea is that AI can write most of the code for an app (maybe 95%) but for the rest 5%, a developer is and will be needed until we get full AGI**.

 I've broken down the idea behind GPT Pilot and how it works in the following blog posts: